 For over a decade, Big Tobacco’s powerful attorneys appealed and stalled the mandated advertisements, whittling away their impact through content negotiations and strategic delays.
-Only this past November were the ads were finally released, set to run for an entire year on ABC, CBS, and NBC, as well as feature in full-page newspaper spreads in The New York Times, among others.
-Yet unlike the powerful cigarette campaigns that enticed millions in the 20th century, these ads are dull, decidedly misplaced, and designed to fail.
+The ads finally aired in November 2017 and ran during primetime on ABC, CBS, and NBC—as well as in newspapers like The New York Times—for one year.
+Unlike the powerful cigarette campaigns that enticed millions in the 20th century, these ads were dull, decidedly misplaced, and designed to fail.

 In the painstaking fight against tobacco, any progress deserves to be celebrated.
 But justice has not been served for the millions of people who were, and continue to be, manipulated by this insidious industry.
 People guilty of nothing more than turning on a TV, reading a newspaper, or visiting a convenience store.
 People who have been targeted, misled, and deceived.

 All cigarettes cause cancer, lung disease, heart attacks, and premature death —lights, low tar, ultra lights, and naturals.
 There is no safe cigarette.”